at-wr/blog/src/content/blog/using-fastmail-as-mastodon-smtp-sender.md

 vim .env.production
 ```

 Navigate to the SMTP section of the file and press `i` to enter edit mode.
-(If you don't have such a configuration, just add it at the bottom of the file.)
+(If you don't have such configurations, just add it at the bottom of the file.)

 Please remember to replace `YOUR_FASTMAIL_MAIN_ADDRESS`, `YOUR_APP_PASSWORD`, and `YOUR_ALIAS_ADDRESS` with your own credentials.